21st March, 2023

 Toolbox talks are not a substitute for a full health and safety training course.
 But that course taken 2 years ago is now a distant memory, and toolbox talk can help to keep safety knowledge fresh in the mind.

-Things change, it’s a fact of life.
-Whether there has been a change in regulations or introducing a new tool or substance, it is important to keep the team up to date.
-A change in regulations might mean new procedures need to be followed.
-A new tool might mean a new way of working.
-A new substance could require different PPE or handling safety measures.
+Things change, it's a fact of life.
+Whether there has been a change in regulations or you're introducing a new tool or substance, it is important to keep your team up to date.

 A quick toolbox talk can be used to communicate any updates or changes to workers.
 It might be used to discuss how the changes will affect them, and what new procedures are in place.